Regulations Graduate Studies 2016–2017

 The student must meet with his or her entire dissertation committee at least once per year during the time in which the research is being done.
 The student will also be meeting regularly with his or her advisor.

 Upon completion of the research, the student prepares a written dissertation, and, in consultation with his or her advisor and dissertation committee, schedules a public oral defense.

 The oral defense must take place at least 8 months after the admission to candidacy.
 The normal format for the defense of dissertation is a public oral presentation of the research followed by questions by the dissertation committee and general audience.
 Only the dissertation committee will vote on the result.
 If the outcome is not unanimous, the case is referred to the Dean for resolution.

 The oral defense is public and open to all members of the University community.
 It must be publicly announced to the school and CSD (via the faculty and graduate mailing lists) at least two weeks prior to the scheduled defense date.
 The announcement should include a thesis title, abstract, advisor(s) name(s), committee member names, date of defense and location of defense.
-The abstract is due to the graduate secretary at least four(4) weeks before the scheduled defense date.
+The abstract is due to the graduate administrator at least four(4) weeks before the scheduled defense date.

 It is the responsibility of the student's advisor to ensure that the dissertation is in final form before requesting signatures of all committee members.
 After the final oral examination is successfully completed, the student must submit his or hers theses or dissertation electronically.
 Check the website to see what you will need to submit for the Electronic Thesis and Dissertation (ETD).

 Because the PhD degree is a research degree, students should expect to participate in research projects as a way of learning the art of doing research.
 Normally, a student will start by working with a faculty member on a pre-defined research problem, and later will define his or her own research problem as the subject of the dissertation.